 - additional cycle parking

-We have made every effort to deliver these trial schemes in line with the latest government design standards.
-These require that, wherever possible, cyclists should be given space on the carriageway and segregated from both vehicles and pedestrians, except where traffic levels are very low.
+We made every effort to deliver trial schemes in line with the latest government design standards.
+These required that, wherever possible, cyclists should be given space on the carriageway and segregated from both vehicles and pedestrians, except where traffic levels are very low.

-The schemes are being implemented through the Government’s Emergency Active Travel Fund and the terms and conditions of this means that funding can only be spent on schemes which:
+The schemes were implemented through the Government’s Emergency Active Travel Fund and the terms and conditions of this meant that funding could only be spent on schemes which:

-- reallocate carriageway space to walking and cycling
+- reallocated carriageway space to walking and cycling

-- use temporary ‘pop-up’ materials and measures, so no engineering or changes to existing kerb lines were possible
+- used temporary ‘pop-up’ materials and measures, so no engineering or changes to existing kerb lines were possible

-This means that we are not able to use the funding for maintenance purposes.
+This meant that we are not able to use the funding for maintenance purposes.

-We have selected schemes which will complement existing networks and future strategic ambitions wherever possible.
+Schemes were selected which complemented existing networks and future strategic ambitions wherever possible.

 Monitoring the schemes

-Schemes will run for a minimum initial duration of three months on a trial basis, trial durations vary by scheme and further details can be found under each scheme sub-heading.
-Schemes will only be made permanent if there is local support, any decision to make the scheme permanent will be subject to a public consultation process.
-We will be monitoring the scheme through:
+Schemes ran for a minimum initial duration of three months on a trial basis, trial durations varied by scheme and further details can be found under each scheme sub-heading.
+Schemes were monitored through: